 Tracking the food you eat is another keystone habit.
 In one study, participants who kept food journals lost twice as much weight as those who didn’t.
 The research team determined that the keystone habit of recording meals created a structure that allowed other habits to flourish.

 Using the Cue-Routine-Reward formula can be an important-yet-overlooked part of changing your body composition levels.

 If you’re trying to turn an unhealthy habit into a healthy one, choose a cue, such as going to the gym as soon as you wake up, and identify the reward, such as the endorphin rush you get after a good workout (Note: be careful with food-based rewards because these can quickly create a calorie surplus and destroy your body composition goals).
 Then put in the work and make it part of your routine.

 How you think (mindset) can also have profound implications on your ability to form healthy habits.
-If you believe you can change and then take bold action to change your unhealthy habits into healthy ones, you’ll drastically improve your odds of success.
+If you believe you can change and take bold action to break your unhealthy habits and implement healthy ones, you’ll drastically improve your odds of success.

 In his book Tools of Titans: The Tactics, Routines, and Habits of Billionaires, Icons, and World-Class Performers, Tim Ferriss recounted an interview with former U.S. Gymnastics National Team coach Christopher Sommer.
 We’ll leave you with this (paraphrased) quote:

 The secret is to show up, do the work, and go home.
 A blue collar work ethic married to indomitable will.
 It is literally that simple.
 Nothing interferes.
 Nothing can sway you from your purpose.
 Once the decision is made, simply refuse to budge.
 Refuse to compromise.
 And accept that quality long-term results require quality long-term focus.
 Learn to enjoy and appreciate the process … because you are going to spend far more time on the actual journey than with those all too brief moments of triumph at the end.